 - Home Price: $127,500 median purchase price; $920 median monthly rent

-With the combination of small-town charm and accessible amenities like Lancaster General Health, Lancaster consistently ranks as one of the best places to retire—and for good reason!
-This small Pennsylvania city offers residents one of the lowest sales taxes in the country and no state taxes on retirement benefits—which include Social Security, 401(k)s, and IRAs.
-Lancaster offers seniors several things to do, including Lancaster Central Market, America’s oldest, continuously-running farmers market.
+With the combination of small-town charm and accessible amenities like Lancaster General Health, Lancaster is considered one of the best places to retire for good reason!
+This small Pennsylvania city offers residents one of the lowest sales taxes in the country and no state taxes on retirement benefits, including Social Security, 401(k)s, and IRAs.
+Lancaster also offers several things to do for seniors.
+Browse Lancaster Central Market—America’s oldest continuously-running farmers market—for fresh food, baked goods, handmade items, and more.
 Catch live theatrical performances of classics like 9 to 5, Something Rotten, Charlie and the Chocolate Factory, and more at the Fulton Theatre.
-Spend the day in Downtown Lancaster shopping for unique finds in vintage shops and retail boutiques at The 300 Block—topped off with a bite to eat from one of the area’s many local restaurants.
-And be sure to pay a visit to outdoor conservatory The Louise Arnold Tanger Arboretum and the Amish countryside, too!
+Spend the day in Downtown Lancaster shopping for unique finds in vintage shops and retail boutiques, or grab a bite to eat from Lancaster restaurants at The 300 Block.
+Pay a visit to The Louise Arnold Tanger Arboretum to see more than 100 tree species, native pollinator gardens, and other lush plant life.
+Or experience a “Plain” lifestyle, including rustic farms, local restaurants, and authentic craft goods by taking a horse-and-buggy tour through the Amish countryside!

-- Cost of Living: 16% above the national average
+- Cost of Living: 5% below the national average

 Scottsdale, AZ